cbhacks/CrashEdit/README.md

 ### CI/CD changes

-The appveyor script has not been kept up to date with these changes and will not work.
-Likely this will be replaced with GitHub Actions in the future.
+The appveyor script has been removed.